 How to Register a Car Without a Title

-Registering a car without a title in 2026 means one of three legal paths: a bonded title (cheapest, $40-$300 in fees plus a surety bond worth 1.5x to 2x the vehicle's value), a court-ordered title petition (slowest, $200-$600 in filing costs), or — for abandoned vehicles — a mechanic's lien or abandoned-vehicle title under state-specific statutes.
-Texas, Florida, Georgia, Ohio, Indiana, and Tennessee run active bonded-title programs; California, New York, and Massachusetts force the court route.
-Before anything else, run an NMVTIS check so you don't accidentally buy a stolen or branded vehicle.
+Registering a car without a title in 2026 comes down to one of three legal paths.
+The bonded title is the cheapest, at $15-$300 in fees plus a surety bond worth 1.5x to 2x the vehicle's value.
+A court-ordered title petition is the slowest, running $200-$600 in filing costs.
+And for abandoned vehicles, there's the mechanic's lien or abandoned-vehicle title under state-specific statutes.
+Texas, Florida, Georgia, Ohio, Indiana, and Tennessee run active bonded-title programs, while California, New York, and Massachusetts force the court route.
+Before you spend anything, run an NMVTIS check so you don't accidentally buy a stolen or branded vehicle.

 Run an NMVTIS check before you spend a dollar

-The National Motor Vehicle Title Information System aggregates title records, brand history, theft reports, and salvage data from every U.S. state.
-Approved providers (Bumper, ClearVin, EpicVIN, VinAudit) sell single VIN reports for $4-$10.
-If the VIN comes back stolen, salvage-only, non-repairable, or junk, no bonded title or court order will put the car on the road.
-The check also identifies which state last held the title — that's where you file.
-Spending $7 here saves thousands in bond premiums on a vehicle you cannot legally title.
+The National Motor Vehicle Title Information System pulls together title records, brand history, theft reports, and salvage data from every U.S. state.
+Approved providers like Bumper, ClearVin, EpicVIN, and VinAudit sell single VIN reports for $4-$10.
+If the VIN comes back stolen, salvage-only, non-repairable, or junk, no bonded title or court order is going to put that car on the road.
+The report also tells you which state last held the title, and that's where you file.
+The $7 you spend here can save you thousands in bond premiums on a vehicle you'd never be able to legally title anyway.

 Path 1: The bonded title (most common, fastest)

-A bonded title — formally a Certificate of Title Surety Bond — is the standard remedy when paperwork is missing but the vehicle is clean.
-The buyer purchases a surety bond from a licensed bonding company, files the bond plus supporting documents with the state DMV, and receives a title branded "BONDED" for three to five years.
-After the bond term expires with no ownership claim, the brand drops and the title becomes ordinary.
+A bonded title, formally a Certificate of Title Surety Bond, is the standard fix when the paperwork is missing but the vehicle itself is clean.
+You buy a surety bond from a licensed bonding company, file the bond and supporting documents with the state DMV, and get back a title branded "BONDED" for three to five years.
+Once the bond term runs out and nobody has filed an ownership claim, the brand drops off and you're left with an ordinary title.

 How the bond is priced